radekv23/Tasks-2020/README.md

 of the number of heads in each of the 1,000 simulations.
 Select an appropriate plot to depict the resulting list of 1,000 numbers, showing that it roughly follows a bell-shaped curve.
 You should explain your work in a Markdown cell above the code.

+### Task 3

+**Task explanation:**
+>Simpson’s paradox is a well-known statistical paradox where a trend evident in a number of groups reverses when the groups are combined into one big data set.
+Use numpy to create four data sets, each with an x array and a corresponding y array, to demonstrate Simpson’s paradox.
+You might create your x arrays using numpy.linspace and create the y array for each x using notation like y = a * x + b where you choose the a and b for each x , y pair to demonstrate the paradox.
+You might see the Wikipedia page for Simpson’s paradox for inspiration.